 Who's the team behind DAISA?

-Investments in the Downing AIM ISA Estate Planning Service are made on your behalf by Downing Fund Managers, formerly Downing Public Equity - founded in 2010 and now managing over £402 million of assets, of which £99 million are BR IHT funds (as at 31 August 2021).
+Investments in the Downing AIM ISA Estate Planning Service are made on your behalf by Downing Fund Managers, formerly Downing Public Equity - founded in 2010.

 Our investment committee draws on a significant number of years investment experience to provide oversight on new investments and portfolio management.